 HEC 226.
 Child Development.
 4 Credits.

 Basic theories, research and principles of physical, cognitive, language, social and emotional development of children from the prenatal period through adolescence.
 Includes observation and classroom processes.
 Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.
-This course fulfills the following GE requirements: Social Science/AS, Social Science/AAS, Social Science/AGS.
+This course fulfills the following GE requirements: Social Sciences/AS, Social Sciences/AAS, Social Sciences/AGS.

 HEC 280A.
 Cooperative Education: Consumer and Family Studies.
 1-10 Credit.

 Offers hands-on skill in planned, supervised and regularly evaluated experiences at appropriate work sites.
 Each cooperative education placement site is planned to meet the student's individual and specific skill needs.
 Department permission required.
 Audit available.